Conium: Pharmacology

 In larger animals, acute toxicity doses for C. maculatum are lower for pigs compared to cattle, and for sheep compared to goats.
 Specifically, toxicity doses are 3.3 mg/kg for cattle, 15.5 mg/kg for horses and 44.0 mg/kg for sheep.

 Treatment

 Gastric lavage is performed on larger animals who have consumed Conium plants.
 For animals who have started to show symptoms, support respiration and treatment with activated charcoal and a saline cathartic are used.
 Support respiration and activated charcoal treatment is also given to human patients who have ingested Conium plants.

 As a poison

+The Greek philosopher Socrates famously died by goading a jury into sentencing him to death by hemlock (see Plato's Apology.)
 Conium maculatum (poison hemlock) is infamous in its use as a poison.
 A small overdose of extract of the plant causes paralysis with higher toxic doses causing a ceasing of respiratory function followed by death.
 Poison hemlock was historically used in official executions and assassinations.
-It was also used to execute prisoners; Socrates was known to have died from a fatal overdose of the poison.